dedSyn4ps3/go-nginx-proxy/README.md

 <br>

-> This repo is meant to hold the code files for the Medium article [The Power of The Reverse Proxy](https://www.medium.com/article).
+> This repo is meant to hold the code files for the Medium article [Power of the Proxy](https://medium.com/@erutherford_nullreturn).

 The overall structure of the project is as follows: